5aji/AstroLightInterop/README.md

 | DeepPhotAstro | planned | planned |

 #### Usage
 All models take PLAsTiCC-formatted data as their input.
+They will automatically use the required data converter to transform the data into a format accepted by the model.
+They will then expose methods to train and test the model on the provided datasets.